guanjieshen/databricks-uniform-sync/README.md

 ## Limitations

 - Only supports Iceberg tables on S3
-- Deleting tables in Unity Catalog does not remove them in Snowflake
+- Does not support synchronizing deletes between UC and Snowflake.
 - Only supports RSA key pair authentication (Snowflake MFA compliance)

 ---